2023 MED QSR WEB SITE INDEX

 39 According to the World Bank, information presented in the database is the best available based on a study of current literature and limited conversations with waste agencies and authorities.
 While it is recognized variations in the definitions and quality of reporting for individual data points might exist, the general trends depicted by the database records are believed to be representative of the global reality.

-161. Table 9); with a recycling rate of 18.1% in 2020, Albania made a significant step forward in recent years (Figure 20).
-Over the past 15 years, the EU Mediterranean countries made significant progress with recycling, with Slovenia and Italy doubling the recycling rates and countries like Croatia and Cyprus increasing the rates by as much as eight and four times respectively (Figure 20).
+157. Reported recycling rates are mainly below 10% in the SEMCs, except for Egypt where the rate is higher (12%) due to a significant impact of informal recycling activities, and Israel (where nearly a quarter of MSW is recycled).
+Recycling rates are also low in Türkiye (around 11%) as well as in the non-EU NMCs as well as in the non-EU NMCs (Table 9); with a recycling rate of 18.1% in 2020, Albania made a significant step forward in recent years (Figure 21).
+Over the past 15 years, the EU Mediterranean countries made significant progress with recycling, with Slovenia and Italy doubling the recycling rates and countries like Croatia and Cyprus increasing the rates by as much as eight and four times respectively (Figure 21).
 Nevertheless, recycling rates in most EU Mediterranean countries (the only exceptions being Slovenia and Italy) were well below the EU-27 average and are particularly low in Malta (10.5%) and Cyprus (16.6%).

 40, 41